COVID-19 FAQ Personal Banking

-Now that CWB branches have reduced hours or are temporarily closed, how can I complete my personal banking?
+Now that CWB banking centres have reduced hours or are temporarily closed, how can I complete my personal banking?

-Although our branches are operating on reduced hours, our branch teams are still providing full-service banking.
+Although our banking centres are operating on reduced hours, our banking centre teams are still providing full-service banking.
 Clients are encouraged to continue to contact their Relationship Manager – most of whom are now working remotely – by phone or email during regular business hours.

 You can also do many banking activities online or by mobile with CWBdirect Online Banking.
 You can: